 Azure Monitor logging

-All events are integrated with Azure Monitor, allowing you to archive logs to a storage account, stream events to your Event Hub, or send them to Log Analytics.
+All events are integrated with Azure Monitor, allowing you to archive logs to a storage account, stream events to your Event Hub, or send them to Azure Monitor logs.

 Azure Firewall has the following known issues:

 |Conflict with Azure Security Center (ASC) Just-in-Time (JIT) feature||If a virtual machine is accessed using JIT, and is in a subnet with a user-defined route that points to Azure Firewall as a default gateway, ASC JIT doesn’t work.
 This is a result of asymmetric routing – a packet comes in via the virtual machine public IP (JIT opened the access), but the return path is via the firewall, which drops the packet because there is no established session on the firewall.||To work around this issue, place the JIT virtual machines on a separate subnet that doesn’t have a user-defined route to the firewall.|

 |Network filtering rules for non-TCP/UDP protocols (for example ICMP) don't work for Internet bound traffic||Network filtering rules for non-TCP/UDP protocols don’t work with SNAT to your public IP address.
 Non-TCP/UDP protocols are supported between spoke subnets and VNets.||Azure Firewall uses the Standard Load Balancer, which doesn't support SNAT for IP protocols today.
 We are exploring options to support this scenario in a future release.|